How long does a hip prosthesis last?

 Why the question of the durability of a hip prosthesis is so important

-A modern hip replacement typically lasts 20–30 years.
+A modern hip prosthesis lasts today on average 20–30 years.

-Current long-term data shows that over 90% of implants are still functioning reliably after 15 years and 80% after 25 years .
-Actual durability depends on factors such as implant material, surgical technique, bone quality, weight, activity level, and the surgeon's experience .
+Over 90 % of implants after 15 years and 80 % after 25 years still function reliably.
+The actual durability depends on factors such as Implant material, surgical technique, bone quality, weight, activity and the surgeon's experience as.

 This concern is understandable – a hip replacement is a significant step, and many people want to know,